Now accepting applications for 2020/21

-The Kingsland Resident Artist Program benefits both young musicians, the CSO and the wider community.
+The Kingsland Residents Program benefits both young musicians, the CSO and the wider community.
 It provides career-defining opportunities for young artists, but also addresses the shortage of suitably qualified, Canberra-based musicians to perform with the CSO.

 This program exists through the generous support of the founding donors – the Late Sir Richard Kingsland, Lady Kingsland and their family.
 Their vision can only be fully realised if this unique program can become self-sustaining.

-With increased support from individuals and companies in the Canberra Region we can secure the Kingsland Resident Artist program into the future.
+With increased support from individuals and companies in the Canberra Region we can secure the Kingsland Residents program into the future.

 So how can you help?